 Uniformity can be expressed in various ways.
 IDT uses different methods to calculate coverage uniformity.
 The primary method, which is applicable to the widest range of applications, is to calculate the proportions of sequences that have greater than 0.2, 0.5, and 1.0 times the mean coverage.
 We find this method useful for helping researchers to understand the lower coverage limits—certainly, the drawbacks of under-sequencing are greater than those of over-sequencing.

 The other methods used at IDT for calculating uniformity of coverage are more useful for assessment of copy number variation (CNV).
 One method is to calculate the coefficient of variation (CV), which is the standard deviation divided by the mean.
 Lower numbers indicate better uniformity.
 This can be made more granular by calculating CV for targets grouped by GC content.
 We typically observe wider distributions at the extreme ends of the GC spectrum.

 This figure shows uniformity statistics between the first and second versions of the xGen® Rapid Capture Protocol.
 Although protocol v1 provides slightly higher uniformity (which may be more important for CNV applications), protocol v2 compensates by providing deeper overall coverage.

-Target capture reagents from IDT
+Product focus: Target capture reagents

 - Sensitive detection of SNPs, indels, CNV, LOH, and translocations

-- Available for clinical and diagnostics research
+- GMP compliance for clinical and diagnostics research

 - Quick delivery